MagecCODE/MyRollaBall_Game/README-english.md

 ## Authors ✒️

-My Roll a Ball Game - DEMO has been developed by a single author—me.
+My Roll a Ball Game - DEMO has been developed by a single author **me**.

 * **Samuel Alonso** - *Full-Stack Developer* - [S@Mu](https://github.com/MagecCODE)